 What's the issue?

 The Wildlife Trust supports Natural England's decision to protect our precious marine environment.
-In the longer term, we would like to see broader action to tackle the diverse causes of pollution, as well as the upgrade of water treatment works to ensure that all sewage is treated to the highest standards before it is released into local water bodies.
-In the meantime, however, if any new houses are to be built, measures are needed to ensure that overall pollution levels are reduced.
+In the longer term, we would like to see far broader action to tackle the diverse causes of pollution, as well as the upgrade of water treatment works to ensure that all sewage is treated to the highest standards before it is released into local water bodies.
+If any new houses are to be built, measures are needed to ensure that overall pollution levels are reduced.

 The Trust is proposing that land which is currently releasing nitrates in the catchment, such as fertilised arable land, could be managed differently in order to reduce nitrate pollution entering water-bodies, reducing the amount of nutrients ultimately reaching the Solent.